 The competition consists are two (2) Judging Rounds:

-The Initial Judging Round takes place between Tuesday, June 30th, and Friday, July 10th, 2020.
-Its objective is to select which companies from each Category will be named Finalists, and move on to the Second and Final Round of the Competition, which is the New England Innovation Showcase (Wednesday, September 16th, 2020, from 4:00 to 8:00 pm).
-The number of finalists may fluctuate between 3 and 5 in each competing category.
+The Initial Judging Round takes place between Wednesday, May 4th, and Wednesday, May 18th, 2022 Its objective is to select which companies from each track will be named Finalists, and move on to the Second and Final Round of the Competition, The Eddies Showcase (Thursday, October 6th, 2022, from 4 to 8:30 pm).
+The number of finalists may fluctuate between 3 and 4 in each competition track.

 Judging Criteria (for both Judging Rounds):

-All entries are judged on a 100-point system, which is comprised of the following elements for the (for profit categories):
+All entries are judged on a 100-point system, which is comprised of the following elements:

 Degree of Innovation: how unique and disruptive is the product/technology or process?
 Is it ground-breaking?
 Does is improve outcomes or customer experiences?
 Can it be a “game-changer” in its market?
 Maximum Value: 60 points